V for Vendetta

 First screened and reviewed in March 2006

 Director: James McTeigue.
 Cast: Natalie Portman, Hugo Weaving, Stephen Rea, John Hurt, Stephen Fry, Rupert Graves, Tim Pigott-Smith, Natasha Wightman, Sinéad Cusack, Roger Allam, Ben Miles, Eddie Marsan, John Standing, Billie Cook.
-Screenplay: Larry and Andy Wachowski (based on the graphic novel by Alan Moore and David Lloyd).
+Screenplay: Lana and Lilly Wachowski (based on the graphic novel by Alan Moore and David Lloyd).
 Twitter Capsule:

 Gutsy, anyway: bold setpieces, ambitious notion of justice.
 But tired motifs, ramshackle assembly.
 Portman unready.

 Can't rightfully dimiss this, since I wish more action spectacles and graphic-novel adaptations took this many thematic risks.
 Scattershot execution but worth considering.